USFWS/secas/_posts/2024-03-20-Emerging-Leaders-Reflections-on-the-Southeast-Landscape-of-the-Future-Summit.md

 ---
 **Introduction**

 As a Directorate Fellow with the U.S. Fish and Wildlife Service, I was honored to be part of the planning team for the inaugural Southeast Landscape of the Future Summit, held February 27-29 in New Orleans, LA.
 This landmark event brought together senior leaders from federal, state, and Tribal natural resource organizations, alongside emerging voices in conservation, to envision a collective future for the Southeast landscape.
-SECAS co-hosted the Summit along with the [Southern Region of the U.S. Forest Service](https://www.fs.usda.gov/r8) and [Southeast Climate Adaptation Science Center](https://secasc.ncsu.edu/).<!--more-->
+SECAS co-hosted the Summit along with the [Southern Region of the U.S. Forest Service](https://www.fs.usda.gov/r8) and the [Southeast Climate Adaptation Science Center](https://secasc.ncsu.edu/).<!--more-->

 **Purpose**